 In March 2020, the COVID-19 emergency declaration and response prompted Emergency Operations Centers (EOCs) to activate region-wide and forced cancellation of in-person meetings throughout Oregon and Washington for the remainder of the project.
-As a result, most engagement activities in 2020 occurred online using virtual meeting platforms.
+As a result, most engagement activities in 2020 and all of 2021 occurred online using virtual meeting platforms.